confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 Microservices in the Cloud
 --------------------------

-The :ref:`microservices cloud demo <tutorial-microservices-orders>` showcases an order management workflow targeting |ccloud|.
+The :ref:`microservices cloud example <tutorial-microservices-orders>` showcases an order management workflow targeting |ccloud|.
 Microservices are deployed locally on Docker, and they are configured to use a |ak| cluster, |ksqldb|, and |sr-long| in |ccloud|.
 |kconnect-long| is also deployed locally on Docker, and it runs a SQL source connector to produce to |ccloud| and a Elasticsearch sink connector to consume from |ccloud|.